Thesiddemigod/Inflation-Analysis-PowerBI/README.md

 ## 👤 About Me

-Hi, I’m **Siddharth Chauhan** – an aspiring data analyst who believes data deserves design, and dashboards should tell stories.
+Hi, I’m **Siddharth Chauhan** – a data analyst-in-training who believes data deserves design, and dashboards should tell stories.
 I'm currently pursuing B.Tech in Computer Science (Class of ‘26) and building real-world portfolio projects in Power BI, Excel, Python, and SQL.

 🔗 [LinkedIn](https://www.linkedin.com/in/thesiddemigod/)
 📩 Always open to internships, remote projects, and data storytelling roles.